 The Division will send an e-mail approximately 10 days prior to the due date as a reminder.
 If your payment and printed report have a postmark date after the 30th (due date), you will receive an e-mail stating that you are delinquent or have underpaid and now are subject to a late fee (.5% of unpaid balances) and interest (1.5% per month or fraction thereof delinquent).
 Each month that your payment is delinquent or underpaid, the interest will increase.
 After 90 days of non-compliance, the Division will refer the delinquent or underpaid amount to the Attorney General’s Office.

-If you have any questions regarding the Missouri Workers’ Compensation Administrative Tax or Administrative Surcharge, please contact the Missouri Department of Insurance, Financial Institutions and Professional Registration at Premium.firstname.lastname@example.org or by phone at 573-526-1589.
+If you have any questions regarding the Missouri Workers’ Compensation Administrative Tax or Administrative Surcharge, please contact the Missouri Department of Commerce and Insurance at Premium.firstname.lastname@example.org or by phone at 573-526-1589.